Bikers Trust Our Motorcycle Accident Attorneys

 Compensation in motorcycle accident cases tends to be “higher” than your typical car accident case.

-Recall that — on average — motorcycle accidents lead to more serious injuries than comparable car accidents.
+Recall that, on average, motorcycle accidents lead to more serious injuries than comparable car accidents.
 Motorcycles have fewer safety features.
 If a car collides with you while you’re riding, then there is minimal material to crumple and shield you from the force of impact.
 As a result, you’re likely to suffer serious injuries in any motorcycle accident collision that occurs at a high speed.

-Compensation may be broken down into several different damage subcategories:
+Motorcycle accident compensation may be broken down into several different damage subcategories:

 - Medical expenses